tchayen/markdown-links/README.md

 Adds command `Show Graph` that displays a graph of local links between Markdown files in the current working directory.

+Gives better insights into structure of your files if you are writinga wiki, a Zettelkasten style notebook or documentation.

 ![Demo GIF](demo.gif)

 ## Workflow